St Gregory's Church, Sudbury: Organ

 The pipe organ is located in a former chapel, once dedicated to All Souls, at the east end of the north aisle.
 Two earlier organs from St Peter's Church, Sudbury, were apparently sold on to St Gregory's; the first being by John Snetzler dating from about 1750 and installed at St Gregory's in 1841, and its replacement by Samuel Parsons was sold to St Gregory's in 1866 for £100.
 The present organ was built and installed in 1879 by the London firm of Bishop and Son.
 The instrument has recently been cleaned and had the bellows restored, again by Bishop's; fund-raising is ongoing to restore a disused "clarinet" stop.

 Bells

 The church originally had a ring of six bells; two further treble bells were added in 1785, both cast from an old bell from Sudbury Priory.
-The tenor bell was recast in 1774 by Pack and Chapman at the Whitechapel Bell Foundry, while all the other bells were recast in 1821 by Thomas Mears, also at Whitechapel.
+The tenor bell was recast in 1774 by Pack and Chapman at the Whitechapel Bell Foundry in the East End of London, while all the other bells were recast in 1821 by Thomas Mears, also at Whitechapel.
 The church has an active team of bell ringers, who are currently raising funds for a complete restoration of the bells.